-Little Sandbox a project we started in September 2015, which aims to address the skills shortages and gender divide in technology careers.
+Little Sandbox is a tech club we started in September 2015, which aims to address the skills shortages and gender divide in technology careers.

-Monday Night Tech Club – for ages 6 – 12.
+Kilobytes Club – for ages 6 – 8.
 This general tech club covers all interests from Minecraft to Raspberry Pi.

-Tuesday Night – Coding Club – for ages 10+.
+Gigabytes Club – for ages 8 – 12.
 This club focuses on coding and long term group projects such as making a video game, or building a robot.

 We’re always working on improving Little Sandbox, and consult regularly with our members and their parents.
 So far we have around 30 members.